Register a death

 - home address and postcode

 - their spouse’s full name and job

-- the ‘green form’, which you will need to plan the burial or cremation
+- send the ‘green form’ to your funeral director (this is needed to plan the burial or cremation)

-Once you have registered the death, any certificates you've paid for will be issued to you.
+Once you have registered the death, any certificates you've paid for will be sent to you.

 There’s no fee for registering the death.Print this page